-Examine your source device to determine if it has an unused DVI-D output socket available:
+Examine your Video source device to determine if it has a set of unused HDMI output sockets available:

 - If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device.